ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-navigator/index.md

 The range mask shows the portion of the range selected, and the drag handles are used to adjust it.

-All sub-component configs are optional too and have default values that make the navigator look good in charts with both light and dark backgrounds.
+All subcomponent configs are optional too and have default values that make the navigator look good in charts with both light and dark backgrounds.

 ### Example: Navigator Styling